ronchaine/mush/README.md

 C++17, currently, that means g++ 7.0 or newer.
 For almost everything to work, you're good with a compiler that can do C++17 and pass -DNO_CONCEPTS.

+Should also work with clang++ and libc++ from 6.0.0 onward if you disable concepts.
+Once clang (or gcc) implements C++20 concepts instead of the TS, there will be a move to those.

 ## Roadmap
 * Document all files, generate doxygen use guide (past due)
 * More testing